COVID-19 recovery rate 63.33 pc; of 3.42 lakh active cases less than 1.94 pc in ICU: Health ministry | Headlines

 India, the second-most populous country in the world with 1.35 billion people, has 727.4 cases per million population, which is four to eight times lower than some European nations, the ministry said.
 Also, according to it, the country's case fatality rate at 18.6 deaths per million is one of the lowest in the world.

-The collaborative efforts of all states and Union Territories in house-to-house survey, contact tracing, surveillance of containment and buffer zones, perimeter control activities, aggressive testing and timely diagnosis have resulted in early identification of the infected persons.
+The collaborative efforts of all states and Union Territories in the house-to-house survey, contact tracing, surveillance of containment and buffer zones, perimeter control activities, aggressive testing, and timely diagnosis have resulted in early identification of the infected persons.
 This has helped in early treatment too, the ministry said.
-India has followed a standard of care protocol for differentiated categorisation of COVID-19 patients -- mild, moderate and severe -- as clearly formulated in the Clinical Management Protocol of the health ministry.
+India has followed a standard of care protocol for differentiated categorization of COVID-19 patients mild, moderate, and severe as clearly formulated in the Clinical Management Protocol of the health ministry.

 Medical infrastructure to ensure quality treatment of admitted patients is being continuously augmented across the country.
 As a result of concerted efforts, hospital infrastructure for treating COVID-19patients is stronger today, it said The country has 1,383 Dedicated COVID Hospitals, 3,107 Dedicated COVID Healthcare Centres, and 10,382 COVID Care Centres with a total of 46,673 ICU beds.
 As many as 21,848 ventilators are deployed in hospitals of all states and UTs, according to the health ministry statement.
 The ministry also stressed that there is no shortage of N95 masks and personal protective equipment kits.

-The total tally of coronavirus cases in the country surged to 10,03,832, while death toll mounted to 25,602 with the highest number of 687 fatalities recorded in a day, the data updated at 8 am on Friday showed..
+The total tally of coronavirus cases in the country surged to 10,03,832, while the death toll mounted to 25,602 with the highest number of 687 fatalities recorded in a day, the data updated at 8 am on Friday showed.

 - READ MORE ON: